 If any of these symptoms develop, a physician may order a combination of imaging scans and laboratory tests to pinpoint the underlying cause.
 Although most of these warning signs can also be brought about by noncancerous conditions, it’s still important to begin the diagnostic process as soon as possible.
 Glioblastoma spreads quickly; the sooner it is detected, the more treatment options a patient is likely to have.

 At Moffitt Cancer Center, all of our diagnostic and treatment services are available in the same convenient location.
 This provides our patients with a streamlined experience, allowing them to access a full scope of diagnostic and therapeutic options without having to coordinate multiple appointments at various clinics.
-Additionally, referrals are not required to meet with our oncologists to discuss glioblastoma symptoms or other related concerns.
+Additionally, referrals are not required to meet with our medical and surgical neuro-oncologists to discuss glioblastoma symptoms or other related concerns.